betheden/hebrew-grammar/content/stem_piel.rst

 is expressed by the Piel form of the verb itself with no additional verbal element.

-.. note:: Causative action must be expressed by a :ref:`verb-transitive-verbs`,
+.. note:: Causative action must be expressed by a :ref:`trasitive verb<verb-transitive>`,
-          but non-causative action can be expressed by an :ref:`verb-intransitive-verbs`.
+          but non-causative action can be expressed by an :ref:`intransitive verb<verb-intransitive>`.
-          Thus, a verb that is transitive in the Piel stem may be intransitive in the Qal and/or Niphal stems.
+          Thus, a verb that is transitive in the Piel stem may be intransitive in the Qal and/or :ref:`Niphal<stem-niphal>` stems.

 .. csv-table:: Example: JOB 38:12 –– expressing causative action with a dynamic verb